OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 Installing Maven is optional because Anypoint Studio software comes with Maven built into the product.
 If you want a build server to build the Anypoint Studio project, your build server needs the Maven capability.
 Most, if not all, modern build servers contain steps or tasks that do this if Maven is installed on the build agent.

-Installing Maven is as simple as extracting the .zip file, then adding the folder to the `PATH` system environment variable.
+Installing Maven is as simple as extracting the ZIP file, then adding the folder to the `PATH` system environment variable.

 ### Testing with Postman

 After you create your API, you need to test it to make sure it's operating properly.
 Any tool capable of doing a POST request works, however, the most popular API testing tool is [Postman](https://www.postman.com/downloads/).

-[Postman is free](https://identity.getpostman.com/signup) and is available for Windows, Mac, and Linux operating systems.
+[Postman is free](https://identity.getpostman.com/signup) and available for Windows, Mac, and Linux operating systems.

 ## Creating the API

 In this post, I create a simple "Hello World" API.
 As the name implies, the response from calling this API is `Hello world!`.

-Real-world APIs are far more complex, but this post is showing you how to deploy the API using Octopus Deploy.
+Real-world APIs are more complex, but in this post I'm showing you how to deploy the API using Octopus Deploy.

 ### Creating the project